1ruben-huerta/java-frameworks-project/README.md

 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

 File Name: AddInhousePartController.java
 Changes: 42-46 -> added cross-validation for minInv and maxInv so they can't exceed each others' limits and included error messages.
+47-50 -> added validation between inventory and min/max inventory fields.

 File Name: AddOutsourcedPartController.java
 Changes: 44-48 -> added cross-validation for minInv and maxInv so they can't exceed each others' limits and included error messages.
+49-52 -> added validation between inventory and min/max inventory fields.

 Updated EnufPartsValidator.java to check if a part would fall below the minimum inventory on lines 38-40, and updated the error message in ValidEnufParts.java to be a bit more specific on line 20.